moliver28/research-handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/global-expansion.md

 There is no plan to offer life insurance at this time as team members can access the benefits via the social security system which covers illness, injury & disability.

+### Bike Leasing Benefit

+Global Expansion, through partnership with the local provider, is able to offer a bike leasing option to team members via [BikeLeasing.AT](https://bikeleasing.at/arbeitnehmer#c2991).
+Once a team member signs up, the monthly installments will be deducated from the team members salary every month.
+If you have any questions regarding this benefit, please reach out to the Global Expansion team via `gx_employeeexperience@globalexpansion.com`.

 ### GX Leave policy

 ### Annual leave (statutory)